CarlosJChileS/Arquitecturaproject/README.md

 These changes ensure admins share the same subscriptions as regular users and any modifications are immediately visible through the API.

+## Stripe payments

+The `/payments/stripe` endpoint now delegates checkout session creation to a Supabase Edge Function.
+Stripe will call `/payments/stripe/webhook` for events using the signing secret defined in `STRIPE_WEBHOOK_SECRET`.